FairwindsOps/insights-docs/docs/first-steps/policy-enforcement.md

         block: true
 ```

-### 3. Use an Automation Rule to keep blocking mode focused on Cluster-wide Policies only
+### 3. Create Automation Rule to keep blocking mode focused on Cluster-wide Policies only
 1. Navigate to the Automation page
 2. Click 'Create Custom Rule'
 3. Create a new Automation Rule with the following settings: